Retiring in Portugal

 Potential Challenges to Plan For

-1. Assess eligibility and documents — income, accommodation, health coverage, police records, translations/apostilles.
+1. Assess eligibility and documents — income, accommodation, health coverage, police records, and document authentication.

-2. Choose a region and budget — consider healthcare access, mobility, housing, and day-to-day costs.
+2. Choose a region and budget — consider healthcare access, transport links, housing, and day-to-day costs.

-3. Start your visa process — verify requirements with AIMA and your Portuguese consulate; prepare submissions on time.
+3. Start the visa process — verify requirements with AIMA and your Portuguese consulate.

-5. Arrival and registration — biometrics/appointments as instructed; register with the SNS and local services.
+5. Arrival and registration — follow residency procedures and register with the SNS.

-6. Driving licence — if applicable, arrange exchange with IMT (Instituto da Mobilidade e dos Transportes) within the stated deadlines.
+6. Driving licence — if relevant, arrange exchange through IMT (Instituto da Mobilidade e dos Transportes).

-7. Review tax position — confirm obligations with AT (Autoridade Tributária e Aduaneira) or a cross-border tax advisor.
+7. Review tax position — confirm obligations with AT (Autoridade Tributária e Aduaneira) or a qualified advisor.

-Note: This is a simplified checklist.
-Always verify current rules with official bodies — AIMA (immigration/residency), SNS (healthcare), IMT (driving licences), and AT (tax) — or consult your Portuguese consulate.
+This checklist is simplified.
+Always verify current rules with official bodies such as AIMA, SNS, IMT, AT, or with your Portuguese consulate.

 How We Support Retirees

-• Connections to trusted legal and visa professionals
+• Introductions to trusted legal and visa professionals

-• Follow-up to confirm introductions and gather feedback
+• Follow-up to confirm that introductions have been successfully established

 Start Your Retirement Plan